Jacki Schechner

 Jacki Schechner is a former CNN and Current TV news correspondent and on-air personality for The Stephanie Miller Show.
-As of 2018, she was the Editor-in-Chief of The Committee to Investigate Russia, a nonprofit organization whose website aggregates information related to alleged links between Trump associates and Russian officials.
+As of 2018, she was the Editor-in-Chief of The committee to Investigate Russia.

-She became a target of Bill O'Reilly during his "Talking Points" segment when he kept referring to her as "the former CNN reporter."

 Education

 Schechner has a Master of Arts in Broadcast Journalism from the University of Miami and Bachelor of Arts in Diplomatic History from the University of Pennsylvania.